Seqi/raifu/README.md

 ```

+You will also need to enable authentication providers in your Firebase project to log in to the application.
+These may require third party API keys (such as Twitter).
+For basic usage, enable the Email/Password provider in your Firebase project `Authentication -> Sign-in Method -> Enable Email/Password`.

+Finally, replace the existing project id with your Firebase project id in `.firebaserc`.

+#### Database

+Raifu uses PostgreSQL for data storage and requires a connection to run.
+If you don't have an existing PostgreSQL instance, it is recommended to use Docker to spin one up.
+Once configured, create a database and run the migration script in `sql/create_tables`.

 #### Cloud Functions Config
-To run the cloud functions, you will need to connect up a PostgreSQL database.
-To point the cloud functions to the database, create a `.runtimeconfig.json` file in the `functions` directory containing the database credentials:
+To run the cloud functions, you will need to install the [Firebase CLI Tools](https://github.com/firebase/firebase-tools) containing the Cloud Functions Emulator.
+Additionally, you will need to connect up to your PostgreSQL database, To point the cloud functions to the database, create a `.runtimeconfig.json` file in the `functions` directory containing the database credentials:

 ```
 {